-"And Moshe heard [Aharon's explanation], and it was pleasing in his eyes."
+"And Moshe heard [Aharon's explanation], and he approved."
 (10:20)

 G-d instructed Aharon and his two surviving sons to eat their designated portions of the day's sacrifices as an exception to the rule that priests in mourning may not eat sacrificial meat.